 What do these bills mean for companies doing business in California?

-If these bills pass, they would compel thousands of companies doing business in California to disclose their scope 1, 2, and 3 greenhouse gas emissions and/or climate-related financial risk information.
-At this time, neither bill expressly defines what constitutes doing business in California, but this is expected to be clarified before the bill passes.
+Thousands of companies doing business in California need to disclose their scope 1, 2, and 3 greenhouse gas emissions and/or climate-related financial risk information.

 Notably, the financial threshold of SB 261 ($500M in revenue) is lower than that of SB 253 (>$1B in revenue).
-Therefore, if passed as proposed, some companies that are not required to report their emissions under SB 253 would still have obligations to report their climate-related financial risk under SB 261.
+Therefore, some companies that are not required to report their emissions under SB 253 would still have obligations to report their climate-related financial risk under SB 261.

-Watershed can help validate your data, prepare your filing, and ensure your disclosures are vetted and audit-ready.
+Watershed can help companies prepare disclosures for both bills end-to-end, measuring and validating your data, preparing your filing, and ensuring your disclosures are vetted and audit-ready.
 We'll also help you set targets and take concrete steps to reduce your emissions and mitigate climate risk.
 We're here to help companies meet all levels of regulatory requirements – just get in touch.